maikroservice/blog_posts/cl31thepy03is1hnvdafeeswk.md

 `traceroute` to the rescue!

-## traceroute or tracert?
+## Summary

-`traceroute` and its windows equivalent `tracert` work with the ICMP (Windows) or UDP protocol (Linux & Mac).
+`traceroute` and its windows equivalent `tracert` work with the `ICMP` (Windows) or `UDP` protocol (Linux & Mac).
 It is generally used to follow the way packets travel through a network.

-The software sends out packets with a TTL of 1 first and awaits the Type 11 - TTL exceeded response, then sends out packets with a TTL of 2 and does the same again.
-This loop continues until either the destination is found, or the max was reached TTL (differs from implementations, common TTLs are 128 for Windows and 64 for most Mac/Linux machines).
+The software sends out packets with a Time To Live (TTL) of 1 first and awaits the `Type 11 - TTL exceeded` response, then sends out packets with a TTL of 2 and does the same again.
+This loop continues until either the destination is found, or the max TTL was reached (differs from implementations, common TTLs are 128 for Windows and 64 for Mac/Linux).

-Traceroute then displays the time it took for the packets to go out and “come back” - round-trip-time.
+Traceroute then displays the time it took for the packets to go out and “come back” - the round-trip time.

 When prepping for an interview this answer might suffice, you can stop reading now.

 If you are still interested in more depth knowledge - strap in, its gonna be a wild ride.

 FYI: We will use `traceroute` as the synonym for both traceroute and tracert for the rest of this post.